LI TAA hopes everyone is staying safe and healthy. We thought we would share these helpful resources put together by the NY Consortium for Tourette:

 Develop a toolkit for self-care: fun activities, relaxing activities, stress-relieving activities etc.

 Find time to laugh about something at least once a day.

-Telehealth services including new consultations and ongoing care are being provided as appropriate through the Long Island Center for Tourette and throughout the Northwell Health System.
+In-person and telehealth services including new consultations and ongoing care are being provided as appropriate through the Long Island Center for Tourette.

 For further information call: Ms. Florentina Lazaroaie, Patient Navigator

 Phone: (516) 365-0587 Fax: (516) 365-1909

 Clinical Research Trials